-By 1934: Owner Mrs Margaret Watt, Sandhaven & Others (George Watt, Gardenstown, managing owner).
+By 1934: Owner Mrs Margaret Watt, Sandhaven & others.
+George Watt, Gardenstown designated managing owner.

-By 1938: Owner John & Alexander Watt, Sandhaven (John Watt, managing owner).
+By 1938: Owner John & Alexander Watt, Sandhaven.
+John Watt designated managing owner.

-1940: Richard Irvin & Sons Ltd appointed managers.
+1940: Richard Irvin & Sons Ltd designated managers.

 2.4.1940: Requisitioned for war service on balloon barrage (Hire rate £27.0.0d/month).